-You will need to review the equity structure to ensure all shareholders can be reached and a minority shareholder cannot hold up the sale.
+- Consent of all shareholders – you will need to ensure all shareholders can be reached and a minority shareholder cannot hold up the sale.
 Drag along provisions and powers of attorney signed in advance of sale can be very helpful and provide assurance to a buyer that the sale will proceed without any unnecessary delays.

 Tax on business sale

 Our expertise encompasses capital gains tax on the consideration for your business.
-Usually our top consideration is to ensure your eligibility for Business Assets Disposal Relief (entrepreneurs’ relief) which offers:
+Usually our top concern is to ensure your eligibility for Business Assets Disposal Relief (entrepreneurs’ relief) which offers:

 - 10% capital gains tax for qualifying shareholders; rather than

-- 20% the usual capital gains tax rate.
+- 20% the usual capital gains tax rate on a share sale.

 Not every shareholder qualifies for Business Assets Disposal Relief (entrepreneurs’ relief).
 There is a HMRC clearance process for the tricky cases relating to your trade – we can advise.